By Herb Denenberg, The Bulletin

 The great cell phone cover-up may be coming to an end.
-A new report may finally wake the public up to the brain-cancer risks of cell phones and force necessary preventive measures.
+A new report may finally wake the public up to the brain-cancer risks of cell phones and force necessary preventive measures to ensure that EMF Protection is taken as a serious matter to help people maintain good health.

 This cancer threat of cell phone use has been recognized by some scientists and critics for decades, but has, essentially, been covered up by the cell phone industry and by much of the mainstream media.
 I asked the primary author of the new report, Lloyd Morgan, a member of the Bioelectromagnetics Society, whether he would describe what’s been going on for so many years as a cover-up.
 Mr. Morgan told me he would describe it as a spin that amounts to a cover-up.